Generic Name: lopinavir and ritonavir (loe-PIN-a-vir & ri-TOE-na-vir)

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of taking Kaletra solution while you are pregnant.
-It is not known if Kaletra solution is found in breast milk.
-Do not breast-feed while taking Kaletra solution.
+- PREGNANCY and BREAST-FEEDING: Do not use the oral solution if you are pregnant; it has alcohol in it.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Kaletra solution to the baby.

 Possible side effects of Kaletra solution:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: